Please submit the following materials:

 Non-degree students may enroll in any M.Ed, MSE, MET or MMCL course for which they have the necessary prerequisites with the approval of the Director of Graduate Education Programs.

-Elementary and secondary teachers will meet the entrance requirements as delineated below.
+Certified PK-12 teachers will meet the entrance requirements as delineated below.
 Admission is competitive, and space is limited. - Interested students should apply early.
 Degree Program Admission is based on the following criteria:

 Provisional status allows a student to enroll in graduate classes in order to qualify for admission to the degree program.
 A student may be granted provisional status by the program director after a plan of action is developed which will assist the student to meet the entrance requirements of the program.